 Program Description: The Florida Bright Futures Scholarship Program, as per Florida Statutes § 1009.53, is created to establish a lottery-funded scholarship program to reward any Florida high school graduate who merits recognition of high academic achievement and who enrolls in a degree program, certificate program, or applied technology program at an eligible Florida public or private postsecondary education institution within 3 years of graduation from high school.
-The Bright Futures Scholarship Program consists of three types of awards: the Florida Academic Scholarship, the Florida Medallion Scholarship, and the Florida Gold Seal Vocational Scholarship.
-Each award has specific eligibility requirements and award criteria, which are outlined in the Bright Futures Student Handbook and the Bright Futures Eligibility table.
+The Bright Futures Scholarship Program consists of four types of awards: the Florida Academic Scholarship, the Florida Medallion Scholarship, the Florida Gold Seal CAPE Scholarship, and the Florida Gold Seal Vocational Scholarship.
+Each award has specific eligibility requirements and award criteria, which are outlined in the Bright Futures Student Handbook Chapter 1, Chapter 2, and Chapter 3.

-Application Process: Students must apply for the scholarship by submitting the Florida Financial Aid Application (FFAA) beginning December 1 of their senior year and by no later than August 31 after high school graduation.
+Application Process: Students must apply for the scholarship by submitting the Florida Financial Aid Application (FFAA) beginning October 1 of their senior year and by no later than August 31 after high school graduation.
 All eligibility requirements must be met by high school graduation, but scores of ACT®/SAT®/P.E.R.T. tests taken through June 30 are accepted for evaluation purposes.

-After submitting the FFAA, the student is responsible for tracking award status online and keeping the Office of Student Financial informed of any demographic or institutional changes. the application and Assistance (OSFA)
+After submitting the FFAA, the student is responsible for tracking the application and award status online and keeping the Office of Student Financial Assistance (OSFA) informed of any demographic or institutional changes.